ToneXum/LPAF/readme.md

   <img alt="Lines of code" src="https://tokei.rs/b1/github/ToneXum/LPAF?category=code&style=flat">
 </p>

 The Lightweight and Performant Application Framework (LPAF) is really just what the name says, a framework for development of performance-critical application.

 ## My Goal
-I have noticed this trend with software development frameworks and engines lately where ease-of-use seems far too important.
-I am not saying that these tools are too easy to use but rather that this design philosophy can greatly hinder your control over what the machine is doing.
-This introduces indirection and in the end, uncontrollable overhead.
+Many frameworks that are currently available either disregard runtime performance or let the developer do a ludicrous amount of work configuring how the software should behave.
+Some others are so old to the point where they use practices which further hinder performance and usability.

-LPAF attempts to solve that problem by giving the user as much control as he wants.
-LPAF can hold your hand on as many thing as you want without introducing subroutines that are not immediately necessary.
+LPAF attempts to solve that problem by focusing on ease-of-use, a modern coding style and overhead low procedures.
+At its core, LPAF is abstracting OS-level API interactions with some flavor on top.

-The end goal is to have a software development engine (this right here is only the base framework) where you have complete control over all the components you want to manage yourself while LPAF manages everything you don't want to touch.
-This creates a middle ground between these low-level APIs where you have to do **everything** yourself and higher-level engines where **everything** is abstracted away.
+This makes LPAF perfect any performance, resource or time critical application.

 ## Documentation and Information
 Documentation exists in the form of doxygen for all symbols.
 Guides and tutorials are provided in `doc/`.

 ## Contact
 For any inquiries you can send an E-Mail to tonexum@national.shitposting.agency (Yes, I'm not joking.
 Checked every few days)

 ## Special thanks to JetBrains
 [JetBrains](https://jb.gg/) supports this project by providing a licence to their products for open source development.<br>